Recently while back, I posted a series of questions on various Facebook group pages similar to the following:

 “The GCWR and the tires/rims are the same for a 250/2500 and 350/3500 vehicle…”

 When reading the 2013 Ford truck towing capacity chart (shown below), some of the F250 and F350 vehicles have the same GCWR.
-When this occurs, it could be due to the fact that both vehicles have identical powertrains.
+When this occurs, it could be because both vehicles have identical powertrains.
 Even if there are slight variations in individual parts, the fact remains that both powertrains have identical GCWR and both are rated to tow the same amount of combined weight and are equally capable of controlling the load.
 Some of the other brand manufacturers provide better details than what you see here.
 It is rare to find other brand models similar to the F250/350 listing that have the same GCWR.

 “…and the only difference between the two is the GAWR and GVWR.”